Class SummaryTableHTML<ENTITY extends Declaration>

 ()

-Retrieve a Vector that contains every Summary-Table row.
-The specific contents of this Vector are instances of Ret2, which contain both the reflected-entity information (instance of type-parameter ENTITY) and the Vectorized-HTML for the table-row, as well.
+The specific contents of this Stream are instances of Ret2, which contain both the reflected-entity information (instance of Type-Parameter ENTITY) and the Vectorized-HTML Table-Row, as well.

 Returns: